Welcome

 Celebrant with hands outstreched over the bread and wine, says:

-Send down your Spirit upon these gifts to make them holy, that they may become for us and in us
+Send forth your Spirit in power, that these gifts may become for us

 Celebrant joins hands, making the sign of the cross over both the bread and the cup, saying:

-the body and blood of our Saviour, Jesus Christ.
+the body ✠ and blood of our Saviour, Jesus Christ, your beloved Son, in whom we too are your children.

 Celebrant joins hands.
 In the text that follows, the words of Jesus should be spoken clearly and distrinctly, as their meaning demands.

-Take the bread and , raise is a little above the altar, continue
+Celebrant takes the bread and, raise is a little above the altar, continue

 he took the bread and gave you thanks; he broke the bread and gave it to them, saying: